Gun Safety Program at CHOP

 CHOP’s approach is research-driven; prior studies in both pediatric practices and community settings have shown that providing firearm safety counseling combined with a safe storage device improves safe storage practices within the home, as opposed to providing safety counseling alone.

 CHOP-involved research has sought out both provider and caregiver perspectives; a study co-authored by CHOP’s Center for Violence Prevention co-director and emergency medicine physician Joel Fein, MD, MPH assessed the needs of stakeholders who would be involved in implementing an evidence-based approach to firearm safety promotion in pediatric primary care settings.
-The study revealed firearm safety promotion is a health system priority, and also identified important facilitators and barriers that could be translated from primary care to a program based in an ED.
+The study revealed firearm safety promotion is a health system priority, and identified important facilitators and barriers that have informed program design.
+Ongoing implementation surveys continue to demonstrate high levels of acceptability among healthcare providers across a range of inpatient and ambulatory care settings.

 Gun Safety Fact Sheet